TalkingQuickly/talkingquickly.github.io/_travel/2015-07-01-from-hamburg-to-berlin-and-warsaw.md

 ![The most complicated card game ever](/assets/images/travel/berlin/breakfast.jpg)

 To perk you up when you realise you've somehow forgotten to eat for the previous 18 hours.
 I also strongly recommend the view from the top of the parliament building, it's free but requires booking in advance.
-If anyone can tell me how they lose the roof, I'll buy you a beer.
+If anyone can tell me how they close the roof, I'll buy you a beer.

 I was hoping to fall in love with Berlin, so many of my friends seem to have and it's the startup capital of Europe after London.
 The street art is incredible, as oddly was the vietnamese food.
 But it didn't have the same buzz I found in places like Budapest.